browserengineering/book/book/accessibility.md

         # ...
 ```

-Now we have `outline` value in the relevant element's `style`.
+Now we have `outline`'s value in the relevant element's `style`.
 We can
-parse that into a thickness and a color, assuming that we only want to
+parse that into a thickness and a color:
-support `solid` outlines:

 ``` {.python}
 def parse_outline(outline_str):